Assassination and terrorism in Iran: 2008 convoy bombing

 According to Western news reports, at least 15 people were killed and scores wounded in a July 2008 explosion in Tehran.
 Initially there was a news black-out on the explosion in Iran and Revolutionary Guards launched an investigation into the causes of the blast and the possibility that sabotage was involved.
 There had been "a number of unexplained explosions in recent months."
 The convoy was reported to be carrying arms for Hezbollah when it exploded.

 2010 Chabahar suicide bombing

-2010 Chabahar suicide bombing was carried out on December 14, 2010, by two suicide bombers, who blew themselves up in the crowded Shiite Muslim mourning procession in Southeastern Iranian coastal city of Chabahar outside Imam Husain Mosque.
+The 2010 Chabahar suicide bombing was carried out on December 14, 2010 by two suicide bombers, who blew themselves up in the crowded Shiite Muslim mourning procession in Southeastern Iranian coastal city of Chabahar outside Imam Husain Mosque.
 The bombings took place in the day of Tasua, when Shiite Muslims gathered there to commemorate the martyrdom of Husayn ibn Ali, the grandson of Muhammad.
 The bombing resulted in killing at least 38 people.